 What is a statement in Python

-The statement is the most basic form of executable element within a Python program.
+The statement is the most basic form of an executable element within a Python program.
 A variable on its own does nothing-it must be part of a statement in order to be created, modified, and manipulated.
-There are a number of generic statement types that you’ll learn about in this section, including basic statements, assignments, function calls, and the control and loop statements.
+There are a number of generic statement types that you’ll learn about in this section, including basic statements, assignments, function calls, and control and loop statements.

 Python uses a very simple method for parsing the individual statements that make up a typical program Within Python, each line is identified as a single statement: the normal line termination of a carriage-return or linefeed acts as the statement terminator.
 For example, the following two-line program is valid:

 print "Hello World!" print "I am a test program"

 For extra long lines, such as the following line, you have a number of options, depending on the line contents:-